LiyrAstroph/MICA2/docs/getting_started.rst

 Note that in Linux system, there are package managers that can install the above libraries convienently.
 If so, use them.
 In this case, the libraries usually are installed in standard environment path.
-Otherwise, any of the above libraries is not installed in standard locations on your system, the compiling configurations below may need slight adjustments.
+Otherwise, any of the above libraries is not installed in standard locations in your system, the compiling configurations below may need slight adjustments.

 Compiling
 =============================